Without Honor updated

 Arnold R. Isaacs

 Arnold R. Isaacs is a writer, educator, and the author of two books relating to the Vietnam war, Without Honor: Defeat in Vietnam and Cambodia and Vietnam Shadows: The War, Its Ghosts, and Its Legacy.
-He has also written From Troubled Lands: Listening to Pakistani and Afghan Americans in Post-9/11 America, available online at www.fromtroubledlands.net.
+He has also written From Troubled Lands: Listening to Pakistani and Afghan Americans in Post-9/11 America, available online at this link fromtroubledlands.

 He was formerly a reporter, foreign and national correspondent, and editor for the Baltimore Sun.
 During six years as the Sun's correspondent in Asia, beside covering the closing years of the Vietnam war, he traveled throughout Southeast and South Asia.
 Since leaving daily journalism he has taught or conducted training programs for journalists and journalism students in more than 20 countries in Eastern Europe, Africa, Asia, and the Middle East, and has written studies for the Critical Incident Analysis Group and the Academy for Critical Incident Analysis on subjects including the Virginia Tech shooting, displacement after Hurricane Katrina, the aftermath of the 9/11 attacks, and other events that challenged American society and its institutions.